cognusion/go-slippycounter/README.md

 This is fully goro-safe, but not particularly recommended for:
 * Very short slip durations (<1 second)
 * ~~Very high-rate Adds (thousands(?) per second)~~ _(This is actually fine now)_
-* Where having absolute certainty the Count() is precise is at a given time is required
+* Where having absolute certainty the Count() is precise at a given time is required

 Count() may be more or less than what you expect.